MoElaSec/MalGamy.github.io/_posts/2021-4-17-Anti-debugging and anti-tracing techniques5.md

 #  OutputDebugString
 ![Outputdebuggingstring](https://user-images.githubusercontent.com/74544712/115109147-5f5ec080-9f74-11eb-86c2-280a0d115376.PNG)
 ## Description
-The Kernel32 outputDebugString () function that use to detect a debugger and explains different behaviour depended on the version of windows and it
+The Kernel32 outputDebugString () function that uses to detect a debugger and explains different behaviour depended on the version of windows and it
 Outputs a string to a debugger to attach it.
 ## Syntax
 ### c++